Skip to main content

 Growth hormone peptides enhance metabolic function and body composition, which indirectly supports the stability and efficiency of the HPG axis.

-For example, improved ∞ specifically a reduction in visceral adipose tissue (body fat) and an increase in lean muscle mass ∞ is associated with better insulin sensitivity and lower levels of systemic inflammation.
+For example, improved body composition ∞ specifically a reduction in visceral adipose tissue (body fat) and an increase in lean muscle mass ∞ is associated with better insulin sensitivity and lower levels of systemic inflammation.
 Both insulin resistance and chronic inflammation are known to negatively impact HPG axis function.

 • Sermorelin ∞ A GHRH analog with a short half-life, it mimics the body’s natural release of GHRH, providing a gentle, pulsatile stimulus to the pituitary.